 The gold standard of treatment for stress urinary incontinence is a mid-urethral sling or Tension-Free Vaginal Tape (TVT).

 The polypropylene sling is placed without tension around the urethra.
 The sling treats incontinence by providing support under the urethra when abdominal pressure is increased.
 Activities that stress the urethra include coughing, laughing, running, walking or jumping.
 The procedure typically takes about 30 minutes and is performed in an outpatient surgical setting in which the patient goes home the same day.

 Another approach for the treatment of stress incontinence is an autologous pubovaginal sling using either abdominal fascia or tensor fascia lata from the upper thigh of the patient.
-Prior to the TVT, an autologous sling using the patient’s own tissue was the gold standard procedure for stress urinary incontinence.
+Prior to the synthetic mid-urethral slings, an autologous sling using the patient’s own tissue was the gold standard procedure for stress urinary incontinence.
 Currently, an autologous sling is placed in cases where a mid-urethral sling has failed, or when the patient is not a candidate for a synthetic sling.

 Slings are not used to treat pelvic organ prolapse (cystocele, rectocele, or uterine prolapse).
-If pelvic organ prolapse is present and symptomatic, a prolapse repair surgery such as da Vinci Sacrocolpopexy or Vaginal Prolapse Repair is done at the time of sling.
+If pelvic organ prolapse is present and symptomatic, a prolapse repair surgery such as da Vinci Sacrocolpopexy or Vaginal Prolapse Repair is also done at the time of the sling.